csingley/ofxtools/docs/contributing.rst

 is significant; these tags must be defined in the same order laid out in the spec.

-Finally, we just need to add our newly-defined models to the API published by the ``ofxtools.models.bank`` module, so the parser can find them.
+Finally, we just need to add our newly-defined models to the APIs published by the modules, so the parser can find them. and ofxtools.models.bank.modules,

 .. code:: python

+    ofxtools.models.bank.interxfer

     __all__ = [
         ...